Pursuing an employer for payment when they are deregistered

 You may not be entitled to apply for FEG assistance if:

-• You are not an Australian citizen or permanent resident
+You are not an Australian citizen or permanent resident;

-• You are a contractor
+You are a contractor;

-• The debts you say are owed to you are not covered by the entitlements that FEG covers
+The debts you say are owed to you are not covered by the entitlements that FEG covers.

 In these situations, you will have to consider your next steps carefully.
-The following information will walk you through the options you have.
+The following information will take you through the options you have.
 Please note that some of these options are complex, and we recommend that you seek legal advice before taking any action.

 As an employee, you may be entitled to recover unpaid entitlements from your employer’s insurance company if they have deregistered.